![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 Hitchcock on the Small Screen' by Dennis R. Perry and Carl H.

 Sederholm, in Hitchcock and Adaptation: on the Page and Screen, edited by Mark Osteen, 2014, p.
-250) Bloch's true first book was A Portfolio Of Some Rare And Exquisite Poetry By The Bard Of Bards, printed by Comet Publications in 1937 or 1938.
-Bloch published it under the pseudonym 'Sarcophagus W. Dribble', but his real name was given at the end of the text.
+250) A Portfolio Of Some Rare And Exquisite Poetry By The Bard Of Bards, Bloch's true first book, was printed by Comet Publications in 1937 or 1938.
+He published it under the pseudonym "Sarcophagus W. Dribble", but his real name was given at the end of the text.
 Most of the fiction Bloch created between 1935 and 1938 referenced the Lovecraft's Cthulhu Mythos.
 In spite of the writer's age, they also show psychological understanding of human nature.
 Bloch returned Cthulhu Mythos periodically, also as late as 1979, when Strange Eons appeared.
 After Lovecraft's death in 1937, Bloch broadened the scope of

 his fiction.
 His horror themes included voodoo ('Mother of Serpent's),